 - All mediums for storing or processing information regardless of who owns, operates, or manages the medium

-- Document only information that has been substantiated
+- Document only information that has been substantiated.

-- Preserve all pertinent systems logs
+- Preserve all pertinent systems logs.

-- Identify all systems and departments that connect to the affected system
+- Identify all systems and departments that connect to the affected system.

-- Delete, move, or alter files on the affected system
+- Delete, move, or alter files on the affected system.

 - Contact or retaliate against the individual(s) who may have caused the event/incident.

-- Conduct your own forensic analysis
+- Conduct your own forensic analysis.

 - When did the event occur?